openedx/license-manager/docs/decisions/0004-renewal-processing.rst

   the database record was created and the assignment date from the end user's perspective.
 * We'll copy the status value from the original license to the future license.
 The future licenses will end up only being ``ASSIGNED`` or ``ACTIVATED``.
+* We'll set a new ``License.renewed_to`` field to reference the ``uuid`` field of the future license.
+  This field allow us to know the pre-renewal status of a license after the renewal is processed (e.g. was it "assigned" or "activated" before the renewal happened?).
+  It will also let us directly reference an original license from a future license, or the converse.

 Expire original plans and mark its licenses as transferred
 ----------------------------------------------------------